soonerfw/tm123gxl_hibernate/README.md

 every 5 seconds, the MCU will wake up, and sample the sensor data and send it through serial port.

 The MCU is programmed in hibernate mode (deep sleep).

+Tivaware Firmware library is used.

+Version 1.0
+tested on Nov 11, 2023
+by Guoping Wang